MouizMajid/ReactBasicsWebsite/README.md

 # ReactBasicsWebsite
 Just a small project I used to learn ReactJS.

-It's a website for viewing movie covers.

-more changes.
+Followed a tutorial by ATechWithTim on YouTube, then added some of my own features on top.
+Thanks for viewing.